 4. Highly Rated Schools

-Lytton Park’s low crime rates and gorgeous parks have given it a reputation as a very family-friendly neighbourhood, a fact corroborated by the area’s outstanding public and private schools.
+Lytton Park’s low crime rates and gorgeous parks have given it a reputation as a family-friendly neighbourhood, corroborated by the area’s outstanding public and private schools.
 The neighbourhood’s public schools include John Ross Robertson Junior Public School (established in 1921); Glenview Senior Public School (established in 1966, boasting a student body of 700 and three unique tracks: English, French immersion, and extended French); and Lawrence Park Collegiate Institute (with an 80+ year history and over 1,267 students enrolled).

 Even during the pandemic, Lytton Park’s vibrant community has found creative ways to keep local events in motion.
 These events feature a range of diverse activities, including a drive-thru ribfest, a farmers’ market pick-up, a small-group taste the world food tour, jerkfest 2021, an indigenous art show, outdoor music festivals, and much more.
 The neighbourhood’s emphasis on community may well be a natural outpouring of its emphasis on a family-friendly environment.

 If you are looking for a more casual place to hang out and grab a drink, Lytton Park is also in prime location to some of the best Toronto breweries!
 You can go out with friends and family, grab a nice cold beverage and get some snacks to much on.

 Thanks to Yonge Street, Lytton Park also has access to a wide variety of high-end shopping.
 National brands such as Lululemon, The Gap, and Roots are complemented by local boutiques.
 Top-rated shopping destinations include the Yonge Eglinton Centre, bluboho, The Sign Toronto, and many more.